camaraproject/Commonalities/documentation/API-design-guidelines.md

 Any system that allows registration of and delivery of notifications to arbitrary HTTP endpoints can potentially be abused such that someone maliciously or inadvertently registers the address of a system that does not expect such requests and for which the registering party is not authorized to perform such a registration.

 In order to protect the sender, CloudEvents specification provides some guidance there: https://github.com/cloudevents/spec/blob/main/cloudevents/http-webhook.md#4-abuse-protection

+Event Producers shall choose based on their internal security guidelines to implement measures based on the above guidance to ensure abuse protection.
+For e.g. An event producer might ask the subscriber to pre-register the notification URL at the time of app onboarding.
+If this registered notification URL doesn't match later with the notification URL in the request, the event producer can choose to reject the request with the relevant error code.

 #### Notification examples